Scroll Down To Order

 Dec 3---Japanese Foreign Ministry orders their Honolulu spies to destroy their code systems, excludes Otei, extended to listening posts in North America except the embassy in Washington DC so that final instructions could be received.
 Station H intercepts 6 messages from Radio Tokyo to Japanese units in South China/Formosa area.
 The SS “Lurline” docks in Honolulu and Grogan presents a transcript of his broadcasts and RDF findings to naval Lieut.
 Commander George Pease; Pease died in a 1945 airplane crash.
 Note: the “Lurline” episode is built from Grogan's account, the only inconclusive facts in this chronology.
 According to public records, Roosevelt receives a final monograph, the last one before the attack.
 Station V on Pago Pago, 1500 miles east of Australia, picks up message of submarine "I-10" missing a scout plane.
 U.S. merchantship "Sagadahoc" is torpedoed and sunk by German submarine "U-124" in South Atlantic; 1 death.

 Dec 4---According to Captain Duane Whitlock, who was posted at Station C, they had on this date succeeded in identifying Japan's new top-secret call signs of admirals Yamamoto and Nagumo and sent via TESTM, a super secret U.S. Navy code system, to Station H; only stations C, H and N had the ability to decode TESTM.
-No TESTM report is available on Nagumo to modern-day researchers.
+No TESTM report is available on Nagumo to modern-day researchers, although historian Stephen Budiansky in an article for Naval Proceedings Dec 1999 admitted how much was readable before Pearl Harbor is not established but he discovered in 1999 "month-by-month, date-stamped progress reports on how many code groups in JN-25 had been deciphered"; and makes no reference to TESTM or 5-Num.
 Station C, as of midnight, discovers to their horror 5-Num version 8 was placed in effect; not even 3000 code groups had been assigned of the 50,000 values.
 From this date on, it is claimed F.D.R. is cut off from direct TESTM dispatches.
 As of this date, Nazi Germany has lost 85,000 troops on the Russian Front; it is so cold, mechanical vehicles on both sides cannot even move.
 U.S. carrier “Lexington” steams from Hawaii with a shipment of aircraft for Midway then heads back to Pearl expected arrival Dec.
 6, but stormy waters causes a delay.

-Dec 5---Captain Homer Kisner at Station H delivers 10 messages to Joseph Rochefort about Yamamoto.
+Dec 5---Captain Homer Kisner (at Station H) has historically related, before he passed away, that he had delivered 10 messages to Joseph Rochefort about Yamamoto.
 [Those 10 are still hidden to historians.]
 Kisner claims the intercepts were from Radio Tokyo and Radio Ominato in north Japan along the frequency 12,330 kilocycles and 32 kilocycles, the former bounces off the ionosphere for long range and the latter is more a close ground-wave frequency; ideal for subs.
 Most Japanese shipping is in home port.
-Moscow-Radio announces counterattack around Moscow with Siberian reserves, Nazis retreat some 11 miles.
+Moscow-Radio announces counterattack around Moscow.
+They have 34 Siberian divisions, Nazis retreat some 11 miles.
 After an unusual diversion to Astoria, Oregon, the merchant ship “Uritski” is sighted by the attack fleet of Yamamoto, but Adm.
 Nagumo lets it proceed [some sources indicated that the “Uritski” did radio Soviet authorities of the finding, and the Soviets notified the Japanese fleet that if “Uritski” was to be spared, the Soviet Union would not report the incident to anyone, but actual proof is lacking].
-“Uritski” resumes her journey east toward Petropavlovsk.
-Japan replies to FDR her troop movements in French Indochina are only needed to combat Chinese troops.
-An RCA message (357) intercepted Dec 1 is deciphered by Station H today: No changes observed by afternoon of 2 Dec.
-So far they do not seem to have been alerted.
+“Uritski” resumes her journey west toward Petropavlovsk.
+Japan replies to F.D.R. her troop movements in French Indo-China are only needed to combat Chinese troops.
+An RCA message (357) intercepted Dec 1 is deciphered by Station H today: No changes observed So far they do not seem to have been alerted.
 Shore leave as usual.
-From Cavite, Station C had relayed that intercepted Message 357, Dec 1 or Dec 2 Manila time, to Station N in DC, however what Washington was told still classified to historians.
-Message 357 is believed sent to signal tower of the "Akagi" by 5-Num; Commander Fuchida remembers reading the secret dispatch and this report was written about in a 1969 book, The Japanese Navy in World War II, by U.S. Naval Institute Press.
+From Cavite, Station C had relayed intercepted Message 357, Dec.
+1 or Dec.
+2 Manila time, to Station N in DC, however what more Washington was told still classified to historians.
+Message 357 is also believed sent to signal tower of the "Akagi" by 5-Num; Commander Fuchida remembers reading the secret dispatch from Tokyo and this report was written about in a 1969 book when Fuchida was still alive, The Japanese Navy in World War II, by U.S. Naval Institute Press; candid evidence the attacking fleet was not 100% in radio silence.
+Fuchida, incidentally, was a major source of the Hollywood film Tora Tora Tora; released Sept.
+30, 1970.
+Tora Tora Tora in English means Tiger Tiger Tiger the military code used by the Japanese during the attack on Pearl Harbor and which Commander Fuchida radioed to his carrier that complete surprise had been achieved.
+It is also an abbreviation for totsugeki raigeki (突撃雷撃), which translates to "lightning attack."
+Tora Tora Tora won an Oscar for Best Visual Effects but lost to Patton as Best Picture.
+Twentieth Century Fox took too long to release it, had they release it in 1969, chances are they would have beat the X-rated film Midnight Cowboy as Best Picture.
+British battlecruiser "Repulse" ordered to Port Darwin, Australia, and sets sail from Singapore with destroyer escort.

-Dec 6---U.S. military forces trace Japanese troop convoys in South China seas.
+Dec 6---On the other hand, U.S. military forces are tracing Japanese troop convoys in South China seas.
 Pres.
-Roosevelt makes an appeal to Emperor Hirohito to intervene in Japanese foreign-policy making and avoid a war with the U.S. Secret Agent Yoshikawa sends secret coded message via RCA teletype in PA code on the defenses of Hawaii & Panama; intercepted in San Francisco by Station Two, but the diplomatic message was not translated until after Dec 7 by NEGAT.
+Roosevelt makes an appeal to Emperor Hirohito to intervene in Japanese foreign-policy making and avoid a war with the U.S. Secret Agent Yoshikawa sends secret coded message via RCA teletype in PA code on the defenses of Hawaii & Panama; intercepted in San Francisco by Station Two, but the diplomatic message was not translated until after Dec.
+7 by NEGAT.
 Broadcasts from Yamamoto to fleet units via newly deciphered call signs of Yamamoto are delivered to Kimmel personally by Rochefort in the morning.
 They were sent from Station C contradicting the popular belief traffic from Yamamoto was observing radio silence.
-Noon Hawaii time, Rochefort so exhausted by decoding work, takes the rest of the weekend off; so does everybody else at HYPO, except 2.
+Noon Hawaii time, Rochefort so exhausted by decoding work, takes the rest of the weekend off; so does everybody else at HYPO, except two operators.
 A secret report from radio translators Station H, Maynard Albertson, Radio Second Class, and Jesse Randle, Radio Third Class, are given to their boss Captain Homer L. Kisner who shortly after noon leaves his special analysis atop a stack of 900 intercepts, HYPO office of Rochefort.
-By 10 p.m., the 13 parts of Tojo's war plans were decrypt by the Army and Navy.
 That night Lieut.
 Cdr.
-Alvin Kramer of the Navy’s Cryptographic Department drives around Washington DC showing the message to various top commanders presuming the Japanese intend to break off negotiations completely.
+Alvin Kramer of the Navy’s Cryptographic Department drives around Washington DC showing the message to his superiors presuming the Japanese intend to break off negotiations completely.
+Initially, Kramer does not see Roosevelt, only Hopkins.
+By 10 p.m., the 13 parts of Tojo's war plans were decrypt by the Army and Navy.
 When the secret documents were sent to the President, he exclaimed to Harry Hopkins, “This means war.”
 But Part 14 still missing.
 No destination is announced.
 Gen. George C. Marshall, Army Chief of Staff, and Rear Adm.
 Richmond K. Turner, Chief of War Plans, cannot be reached.
-That night no message was intercepted.
+World wide news on CBS radio, including London and the "Moscow Front"; Britain declares war on German puppets.
 Radio station KGMB is ordered to stay on the air after midnight to guide in a flight of 12 B-17 Flying Fortresses due in from the West Coast.
 A Purple dispatch is sent to Japanese attaches in Bangkok that “X Day” would be December the 8 Tokyo time, December 7 Hawaii time and was intercepted by Station C, however, it would not be translated until two days later.
-In Pearl Harbor Hawaii, everyone enjoying rest and relaxation, with the bands of the "Arizona" and "Pennsylvania" having a big "battle of the bands.
+In Pearl Harbor Hawaii, everyone enjoying rest and relaxation, with the bands of battleships "Arizona" and "Pennsylvania" having a big "battle of the bands."
+"Repulse" and her British escorts recalled back to Singapore upon sighting of an invasion fleet close to Singapore.
+A Russian counteroffensive drives German forces away from Moscow.

 Dec 7---At 5 mins past midnight Pacific time, Part 14 is sent via telegraph, known as Message 380 in history.
 At 1:37 a.m.
 Message 381 is secretly picked up by telegraph.
 Message 381: VERY IMPORTANT.
 WILL THE

 The attack was filmed in b & w from the air by Japanese airmen.
-The attack continues for over two hours.
-Smoke, death, fire permeates Pearl Harbor, Hawaii.
+The attack continued for over two hours.
+Smoke, death, fire permeated Pearl Harbor, Hawaii.
 Ensign Kazuo Sakamaki became the first Japanese Prisoner of War after escaping from his mini-sub.
-The attack cost the U.S. Navy and Marine Corps 2,117 officers and men killed, 960 missing and 779 wounded.
+The attack cost the U.S. Navy and Marine Corps 2,117 officers and men killed, later revised to 2,125; 960 missing and over 1000 wounded.
 300 U.S. aircraft damaged or destroyed; 18 ships sunk or damaged.
-The Army lost 226 with 364 wounded.
+The Army lost 218 with 364 wounded.
 Sixty-eight civilians were killed.
+The Japanese attacking force lost 29 airplanes.
+Infographic-map, courtesy of Encyclopedia Britannica.
+First Lady Eleanor Roosevelt radio address heard nationwide on Dec. seventh, courtesy C-Span.
+The day that changed America, via FDR Library, contemporary Inside the White House 55 mins.
+Photo below is at 8:10 a.m. when the USS Arizona explodes.

 Actual speech by FDR, Pg 1, Pg 2, and Pg3.